krlawrence/graph/ChangeHistory.md

 - Added a new Java sample that demonstrates the `math` step (StdDev.java).
 - Added coverage of the `optional` step.
 Issue #40.
 - Improved introduction to the `select` step.
+- Expanded the "Using 'where' to filter things out of a result" section.
 - Added coverage of TinkerGraph indexing.
 - Added to the `collections` section.
 - Added a new `OLTP vs OLAP` section.